 - Napata - Northern state.
-Ruins of ancient city-state, a capital of the kingdom of Kush in 8th - 7th century BC.
+Ruins of ancient city-state, a capital of the kingdom of Kush in the 8th - 7th century BC.
 Ruins of 13 temples, 3 palaces.

 - Naqa - River Nile.
 Interesting ruins of ancient Kushitic city.
-City flourished in 2nd century BC - 4th century AD.
+City flourished in the 2nd century BC - 4th century AD.
 Ruins of two temples devoted to Amun and Apedemak and several more temples.

 - Nuri pyramids - Northern state.
 Necropolis, where the kings of Meroë were buried for three centuries.
-Started in 7th century BC, contains 20 pyramids up to 40 m high.
+Started in the 7th century BC, contains 20 pyramids up to 40 m high.
 Burials were adorned and inscribed with magical writings.
 In the burials were located mummies.

 Landmarks of the Christian states of Makuria, Nobadia and Alodia

 - Banganarti churches - Northern state.
 Important centre of Christian pilgrimage near Old Dongola.
-In 7th - 9th century Banganarti was an island in Nile with several beautiful churches, adorned with multiple frescoes and graffiti.
+In the 7th - 9th century Banganarti was an island in Nile with several beautiful churches, adorned with multiple frescoes and graffiti.
 Latest inscriptions are from 1350 AD.

 - Faras - Northern state.
 Remnants of this city are now located under the water of Lake Nasser.
 Important ancient town for Meroitic and ancient Egyptyan states.
-Flourished in 5th century, when the city was a capital of Christian kingdom Nobatia.
+Flourished in the 5th century, when the city was a capital of Christian kingdom Nobatia.
 Here was built a cathedral and the frescoes of cathedral were in excellent state of preservation and represent the best example of Nubian Christian art.
 Now frescoes (more than 160) are located in Warsaw and Khartoum.

 - Kulb (Kulub) - Northern state.
-Former fortified Christian village, Christianity was practicioned here up to 15th century AD.
-Here up to the recent times was located round church from 12th - 13th century.
+Former fortified Christian village, Christianity was practicioned here up to the 15th century AD.
+Here up to the recent times was located round church from the 12th - 13th century.

 Other archaeological monuments

 - Ayn Farah - Northern Darfur.
 Ancient, little known site of potentially high importance.
-Ruins of Tunjur Christian monastery, which existed here circa 7th century AD.
+Ruins of Tunjur Christian monastery, which existed here around the 7th century AD.
 Possibly inhabited also in later times.
 Now here are seen ruins of several hundred brick and stone buildings, enclosed in a massive stone wall, which is 3 - 4 km long.

 - Baadi ruins, er-Rih Island - Red Sea.
 Ruins of old settlement of Islamic communities, established in the early 9th century AD.

 - Uri - Northern Darfur.
 Former capital city of Tunjur people.
 This hilltop town was enclosed with a stone wall, there was also an inner citadel - a group of buildings enclosed in one more wall.
-Inside was located a mosque (circa 1200 AD), ruler's palace.
+Inside was located a mosque (around 1200 AD), ruler's palace.

 Other man made landmarks

-- Burj al-Fateh (Corinthia Hotel Khartoum)- Khartoum.
+- Burj al-Fateh (Corinthia Hotel Khartoum) - Khartoum.
 Skyscraper of unusual, egg-shaped form.
 Constructed in 2008, 18 floors.